Awards & Grants

 Evaluation Criteria

-- Must be a Lancaster County non-profit organization or non-profit that focuses on health, nutrition, nutrition education, and food insecurity projects within the community.
+• Must be a Lancaster County non-profit organization or non-profit that focuses on health, nutrition, nutrition education, and food insecurity projects within the community.

-- Must have a current or proposed project that supports the health, nutrition and food insecurity focus area for the year 2023.
+• Must have a current or proposed project that supports the health, nutrition and food insecurity focus area for the year 2024.

 Key Dates

-- Grants will be awarded by Monday, May 22nd.
+• Grants will be awarded by TBD.